 - Quick go through the “Save” tab where everything is customizable.
 You can define how workbooks are saved.

 - Here you can reduce auto-recovery time to one, two, three,… minutes from the default 10 minutes.
-The lowest value you can set is one minute which means if you close spreadsheet without saving, you will only lose the data you entered in the last one minute.
+The lowest value you can set is one minute which means if you close the spreadsheet without saving, you will only lose the data you entered in the last one minute.

 - You also have to make sure that the option “Keep the last autosaved version if I close without saving” is checked.
 Otherwise, after an emergency shutdown, the latest version of a document is often unavailable.